More than six spirits still call this farm home!

 Staff members have had many personal experiences, especially the groundskeepers.
 Sometimes they are the recipients of little jokes by the spirits.
 At one building, all the doors closed at the same time.

 Visitors occasionally see spirits going about their business.

-Paranormal Investigators, mainly, the Phoenix Arizona Paranormal Investigators have held several tours here and have caught a lot of hard evidence, due to their ability and investigation skills.
-These successful tours also are a fundraiser for the Pioneer Living History Village, as tickets to the public are available.
+Paranormal Investigators, mainly the Phoenix Arizona Paranormal Investigators have held several tours here and have caught a lot of hard evidence, due to their abilities and investigation skills.
+These successful tours also are a fundraiser for the Pioneer Living History Village as tickets to the public are available.
 Most spirits here at Pioneer Living History Museum also find them entertaining.

-Over several investigations, Phoenix Arizona Paranormal Investigators have talked to the same spirits.
+Over several investigations, Phoenix Arizona Paranormal Investigators have talked to the same residing spirits here.

-Spirits of Mrs and probably Mr Merritt, a boy and perhaps a girl spirit, plus 6 others unknown.
+Spirits of Mrs. and probably Mr. Meritt, a boy and perhaps a girl spirit, plus 6 others unknown.

 Yes Indeed!
-The Merritt clan is front and center, very comfortable to be themselves in this world in their house in a familiar environment; Pioneer Living History Village in Phoenix.
+The Meritt clan is front and center, very comfortable to be themselves in this world in their house in a familiar environment, the Pioneer Living History Village in Phoenix.